danilocolasso/def-not-another-mmorpg/README.md

 - **Movement Mechanics**: Developed smooth and responsive controls for navigating the game world.
 - **Enemies and Aggro Management**: Designed enemy AI that reacts to player actions and manages aggression levels.
 - **Enemy Drops**: Set up a loot system where defeated enemies drop items and resources.
+- **Different Weapons**: Implemented various weapons, each with unique attacks.
 - **Character States**: Implemented various behaviors like wandering, patrolling, and engaging in combat.

 ## What's Next